ORESoftware/npm-link-up/readme.md

 # Workflows

-There are two primary workflows:
+There are two types of workflows:

-1. Workflow #1 - you have an NPM package on your fs in a folder, and you have other local packages you'd like to link to it.
+1. Workflow 1 - you have an NPM package on your fs in a folder, and you have other local packages you'd like to link to it.
+This is the simple/normal case.
+This case is known as "I have a package and I want to symlink stuff to it."

 Simply run `nlu init` in the root of your package.